 Thank you to our Distinguished Speaker, Propaganda, and all of our CBU partners for making this a successful event.
 We would like to give special thanks to our Co-Sponsor, The Racial Equity Task Force, as well as our other supporters: the Provost Office, Office of Student Success, Student Services, School of Music, School of Education, and Department of Social Work.

-We had nearly 400 people register for this event, resulting in 82 guests joining us in person and over 250 tuning in for our livestream of the program.
+We had 82 guests join us in person at our music studio in the School of Performing Arts and over 250 tuning in for our livestream of the program.

 Click on the link above to watch the program.

 3. Diversity Statement and Prayer • Damon Horton

 4. Presentation of Award • Robin Duncan

 7. Q&A with Propaganda and Alma Zaragoza-Petty • Kenya Davis-Hayes

 8. Special Performance • Taylor Wheatley, Angie Hope, Mykaila Jackson, & Audrey Smith, featuring Propaganda